Urca: History

 The casino flourished and was a fixture of Rio's social scene in the prewar and immediate postwar period.
-Urca's most famous resident, Carmen Miranda, was discovered by a Hollywood producer visiting the casino in 1938, where she was a singer.
-She rented a small house on Rua São Sebastião, on the left walking up from the casino, where a plaque on the wall, the only one in Rio commemorating a famous person's house, remembers the "pequena notável", the "little wonder".
+Singer Carmen Miranda was discovered by a Hollywood producer visiting the casino in 1938, where she was performing.
+She rented a small house on Rua São Sebastião, now indicated by a plaque on the wall which is the only one in Rio commemorating a famous person's house.
 The casino also played a minor role in the history of astrophysics.
-Two scientists in the casino, discussing a model explaining neutrino emission patterns in the cooling of stars, called it after the casino when they noticed how rapidly money, like energy pulsing from a dying star, disappeared from the roulette table.
-But astrophysics notwithstanding, the money ran out in the end.
+Two scientists in the casino, discussing a model explaining neutrino emission patterns in the cooling of stars, named it after the casino when they noticed how rapidly money, like energy pulsing from a dying star, disappeared from the roulette table.

 In 1946 a federal ban on casinos put the Cassino da Urca out of business.
-The building was later acquired by TV Tupí, a pioneering Brazilian television station owned by Assis Chateaubriand, the first Brazilian media mogul.
+The building was later acquired by TV Tupí, a television station owned by Assis Chateaubriand, the first Brazilian media mogul.
 TV Tupi built a new frontage for the building onto the beach, increasing its internal space and turning the curved 1930s exterior into a plain right-angled building.
-The TV Tupi studio became best known as the location of the Chacrinha program, a variety program which ran on weekend afternoons from the 1960s to the 1980s, with an enormous national audience.
-A slot on Chacrinha for any musician, dancer, actor or starlet was a sign they had finally arrived.
-The ageing inhabitants of Urca were, however, never entirely at ease with the crowds of screaming teenagers who regularly invaded their tranquil streets chasing their idols.
-Many greeted the closure of the studios in the late 1980s with relief, but the abandonment of the cassino and its being left to rot until 2008 was unfortunately typical of the misgovernment and neglect which has blighted modern Rio.
+The TV Tupi studio was used for Chacrinha, a variety program which ran on weekend afternoons from the 1960s to the 1980s, with an enormous national audience.
+A slot on Chacrinha was highly sought after for upcoming musicians, dancers and actors.
+The studios closed in the late 1980s, and the casino was left abandoned until 2008.
 It is currently being renovated to serve as a design institute.